SimulationEverywhere/NEP_DAM/README.txt

 The artifacts attached are data and simulation models.
 The license and the instructions are provided in the root, in the files BSD-LICENSE.txt and Instructions.txt respectively
 The project also contains third party libraries.
 Each of these libraries has its own license.

-This project is available in the github repository of SimulationEveryWhere: https://github.com/SimulationEverywhere/NEP_DAM.git
+This project is available in the github repository of Simulation Everywhere: https://github.com/SimulationEverywhere/NEP_DAM.git

 -------------------------------------------------------------